 174. The issues associated with access to, and support of, homeownership for people with disabilities have attracted considerable critical attention.
-See JAY KLEIN & MERRILL BLACK, NAT'L HOME OF YOUR OWN ALLIANCE, EXTENDING THE AMERICAN DREAM: SUMMARY OF FINANCIAL DATA FOR 16 PARTICIPANTS IN NEW HAMPSHIRE'S HOME OF YOUR OWN PROJECT 1 (1995) (For citation purposes, the introduction is considered page one); Suellen Galbraith, A Home of One's Own: The Role of Housing and Social Services Agencies, in THE FORGOTTEN GENERATION: THE STATUS AND CHALLENGES OF ADULTS WITH MILD COGNITIVE LIMITATIONS 141, 141 (Alexander J. Tymchuck et al. eds., 2001); Elizabeth Soper Hepp & Colin Soper, One Family's Story of Homeownership, 15 J. VOCATIONAL REHABILITATION 79.79-80 (2000); Jay Klein, The History and Development of a National Homeownership Initiative, 15 J. OF VOCATIONAL REHABILITATION 59, 59-60 (2000); Jay Klein & Debra Nelson, Homeownership for People with Disabilities: The State of the States in 1999, 15 J. VOCATIONAL REHABILITATION 67, 67 (2000); Jay Klein, Barbara Boyd Wilson & Debra and for minorities.
-Empirical studies have also suggested that when "a person's economic and social resources are limited . . . the home and neighborhood environment play a critical role in that person's life chances and identity."
+See JAY KLEIN & MERRILL BLACK, NAT'L HOME OF YOUR OWN ALLIANCE, EXTENDING THE AMERICAN DREAM: SUMMARY OF FINANCIAL DATA FOR 16 PARTICIPANTS IN NEW HAMPSHIRE'S HOME OF YOUR OWN PROJECT 1 (1995) (For citation purposes, the introduction is considered page one); Suellen Galbraith, A Home of One's Own: The Role of Housing and Social Services Agencies, in THE FORGOTTEN GENERATION: THE STATUS AND CHALLENGES OF ADULTS WITH MILD COGNITIVE LIMITATIONS 141, 141 (Alexander J. Tymchuck et al. eds., 2001); Elizabeth Soper Hepp & Colin Soper, One Family's Story of Homeownership, 15 J. VOCATIONAL REHABILITATION 79, 79-80 (2000); Jay Klein, The History and Development of a National Homeownership Initiative, 15 J. OF VOCATIONAL REHABILITATION 59, 59-60 (2000); Jay Klein & Debra Nelson, Homeownership for People with Disabilities: The States in 1999, 15 J. VOCATIONAL REHABILITATION 67, 67 (2000); Jay Klein, Barbara Boyd Wilson & Debra